wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 # Secure Web Applications with Managed Authentication

-Choreo's Managed Authentication simplifies the process of adding authentication and authorization to a single-page web application.
-It handles the complexities of authentication internally, freeing the application developer from the need to understand the OIDC/OAuth2.0 protocol.
-By enabling Choreo's Managed Authentication, configuring the IdP, and allowing the web application to connect to Choreo, developers can seamlessly integrate authentication into their web applications without dealing with the intricacies of the underlying protocol.
+The managed authentication capability of Choreo simplifies adding authentication and authorization to a single-page web application.

+As a developer, you can easily set up Choreo's managed authentication to seamlessly integrate authentication into your web application.
+You just need to enable Choreo’s managed authentication, configure the built-in identity provider, and connect to Choreo without having to deal with the complexities of underlying OIDC/OAuth2.0 protocols.

-Moreover, Choreo's Managed Authentication introduces the concept of a Backend For Frontend (BFF) architecture, a secure pattern recommended for browser-based applications that utilize OIDC/OAuth2.0 for authentication and authorization.
-This architecture ensures that OAuth tokens remain secure from browser-side code, making them immune to potential attacks like Cross-Site Scripting (XSS).
+Choreo's managed authentication follows the backend for frontend (BFF) architecture, which is a secure pattern recommended for browser-based applications that utilize OIDC/OAuth2.0 for authentication and authorization.
+This architecture ensures that OAuth tokens remain secure from browser-side code, making them immune to potential attacks like cross-site scripting (XSS).

 !!! note
-    Managed Authentication is currently available only for React, Angular, and Vue.js buildpacks.
+     Choreo's managed authentication is currently available only for web applications created with **React**, **Angular**, or **Vue.js** buildpacks.

 !!! warning
-    Managed Authentication employs the 'SAMESITE' cookie attribute to safeguard against CSRF attacks.
-It is recommended for use with modern browsers that support this attribute.
+     Managed authentication uses the 'SAMESITE' cookie attribute to prevent CSRF attacks.
+Therefore, it is recommended to use managed authentication with modern browsers that support the 'SAMESITE' attribute.

-## Step 1: Utilizing Managed Authentication in your web application
+## Step 1: Set up managed authentication for your web application

-To secure your web application, you need to implement authentication.
-You can utilize Choreo's Managed Authentication to secure your web application as follows:
+To secure your web application, you must implement authentication and authorization for it.

-### Login
+To easily set up authentication for your web application with Choreo's managed authentication, follow the steps given below:

+### Step 1.1: Implement the sign-in functionality

-To enable Choreo to manage the login functionality of your web application, you need to implement a login button that redirects users to /auth/login when clicked.
-You can use the following code snippet or any custom button component from your preferred UI component library:
+To allow Choreo to manage the sign-in functionality for your web application, you must implement a sign-in button that redirects users to the `/auth/login` path on click.
+You can use the following code snippet or any custom button component from a preferred UI component library:

 ``` javascript
 <button onClick={() => {window.location.href="/auth/login"}}>Login</button>
 ```

+This code snippet works as follows:

-When a user clicks on the login button within your web application, Choreo will redirect them to the preconfigured Identity Provider and handle the authentication process, conforming to the OICD/OAuth2.0 protocols.
-After a successful login, Choreo will set the relevant session cookies and redirect the user to the post-login path (default is `/`).
-The user can then invoke any Choreo-deployed APIs permitted to them.
+When a user clicks sign in on your web application, Choreo will redirect the user to the preconfigured identity provider and handle the authentication process, conforming to the OICD/OAuth2.0 protocols.
+On successful sign-in, Choreo will set the relevant session cookies and redirect the user to the post-sign-in path (default is `/`).
+The user can then invoke any Choreo-deployed APIs depending on the permission granted.

-### Obtaining user info claims
+### Step 1.2: Obtain user information claims

-Choreo's Managed Authentication allows you to access user info claims that the Identity Provider returns post login, either via a cookie or by invoking a GET resource.
+Choreo's managed authentication allows you to access user information claims that the identity provider returns post-sign-in, either via a cookie or by invoking a GET resource.

-#### Obtain user info via the userinfo cookie
+#### Obtain user information via the `userinfo` cookie

-Upon successful login, Choreo's Managed Authentication establishes a userinfo cookie, which is accessible from the post-login path you've configured (by default, set to /).
-This `userinfo` cookie, provided by the Identity Provider, contains encoded user info claims.
+Upon successful sign-in, Choreo's managed authentication establishes a `userinfo` cookie that is accessible from the post-sign-in path you configured (by default, set to /).
+This `userinfo` cookie, provided by the identity provider, contains encoded user information claims.

 !!! note
     - The `userinfo` cookie is intentionally set to have a short lifespan of only 2 minutes.
-    - The developer can decide how to utilize the retrieved user info.
-We recommend securely storing the user info, as the stored information can also serve as a means to verify the logged-in state of a user.
+    - As a developer, you can decide how to utilize the user information that you retrieve.
+You must securely store the user information because the stored information can also serve as a means to verify the logged-in state of a user.
-    - The below example uses the `js-cookie` library for cookie parsing.
+    - The following example uses the `js-cookie` library for cookie parsing.
 You can use any cookie-parsing library of your choice.

-We recommend you retrieve the user info from the cookie and subsequently clear the cookie.
-Below is a sample code snippet that you can include in your post-login path for this purpose:
+The recommended approach is to retrieve user information from the cookie and subsequently clear the cookie.
+The following is a sample code snippet that you can include in your post-sign-in path to retrieve user information from the cookie and subsequently clear the cookie:

 ``` javascript
     import Cookies from 'js-cookie';